vimpunk/hugo-blog/content/post/servo-internals-load-url.md

 `finish` member is invoked, which sets the document's read state to interactive, clears the document's parser, and invokes `Document::finish_load`.
-Unless the document loader is blocked (TODO what does this mean?), the same way as above, `ScriptThread::mark_document_with_no_blocked_loads` is invoked, which is a static function and merely inserts this document into `ScriptThread::docs_with_no_blocking_loads`.
+Unless the document loader is blocked (TODO what does this mean?), the same way as above, `ScriptThread`'s `mark_document_with_no_blocked_loads` is invoked, which is a static function and merely inserts this document into `docs_with_no_blocking_loads`.

 The interesting thing is that the document is not immediately finalized, because there may be other events the script thread need process first.
 The event loop is run in `ScriptThread::start`, continuously invoking `handle_msgs` until shutdown.
-This does a bunch of things not (directly) related to this blog post right now, so I'm skipping over to the part where this `Document` and potentially others are dequeued from `ScriptThread::docs_with_no_blocking_loads` and `Document::maybe_queue_document_completion` method is invoked on them.
+This does a bunch of things not (directly) related to this blog post right now, so I'm skipping over to the part where this `Document` and potentially others are dequeued from `ScriptThread`'s `docs_with_no_blocking_loads` and `maybe_queue_document_completion` method is invoked on each `Document` instance.
 This again does a whole host of things, but the important bits are that the document state is set to complete (`DocumentReadyState::Complete`), the window is reflowed and scrolled to a fragment if present in the URL, and the constellation is notified of the document load, via `ScriptMsg::LoadComplete`.

-This is received by `Constellation::handle_load_complete_msg`.
+`Constellation` handles this with `handle_load_complete_msg`.
 If the load occurred in a top-level browsing context, the embedder is notified that its document finished loading.
 Otherwise it's an iframe and `handle_subframe_loaded` is called.
 This sends a `ConstellationControlMsg::DispatchIFrameLoadEvent` to iframe's parent pipeline's event loop.

 `ScriptThread::handle_iframe_load_event` takes over, and finds the iframe's encompassing `Document`, then the `HTMLIFrameElement` itself and invokes